2025 Solar Incentives Guide for Cypress, CA - Tax Credits & Rebates

 Federal Solar Incentives

-Federal incentives are the kind of incentives that you are most likely to have some knowledge of.
-A federal incentive many people are likely to be familiar with is the Federal Solar Investment Tax Credit (ITC).
+When you think about solar incentives, you probably think of federal incentives first.
+A federal incentive that most people are likely to be familiar with is the Federal Solar Investment Tax Credit (ITC).
 This incentive is a tax credit for a predetermined percentage of the cost of your solar system.

 Click here to learn more about the new Inflation Reduction Act.
-To understand how the new Clean Energy Credit might apply to you, get in touch with your local Cypress solar installation company.
+To understand how the new Clean Energy Credit applies to you, speak with your local Cypress solar installers.

 State & Local Solar Incentives